Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 Artemisia Annua: A Botanical Epic Between Tradition and Modern Science

-An Ancient Remedy for Intermittent Fevers
+A Traditional Use for Intermittent Fevers

 The Scientific Revolution: From Qing Hao to Artemisinin (Nobel Prize)